Emsu/python-soy/README.rst

 a client and server side templating system for building reusable HTML and UI elements.
 Closure's templating system is also commonly known as Soy templates.

-It's a Java-based tool.
-This package, in the spirit of the `Closure Compiler <http://pypi.python.org/pypi/closure/>` package, provides a simple way to install and use the the Closure Template compiler from Python, bundling the ``soy.jar`` with the Python package.
+This is a Java-based tool.
+This package, based on the `Closure Compiler <http://pypi.python.org/pypi/closure/>` package, provides a simple way to install and use the the Closure Template compiler from Python, bundling the ``soy.jar`` with the Python package.